osama-mustafa/Saraha-App-Laravel/README.md

 - Run "php artisan key:genereate" in your terminal
 - Create database in phpmyadmin and add it in your .env file
 - Run "php artisan migrate:fresh --seed" in your terminal
-- Use this credentials to access the app email: admin@saraha.com password: 12345678
+- Use this credentials to access app as admin user => email: admin@saraha.com password: 12345678
+- Use this credentials to access app as normal user => email: test@saraha.com password: 12345678

 ## Features